Singhpriyanshu2907/Skill-Spotter/README.md

 ## License:
 This project is licensed under the MIT License.

-🌟 Make smarter hiring decisions with SmartRecruit ATS! 🌟
+🌟 Make smarter hiring decisions with Skill-Spotter ATS! 🌟